tjanczuk/edge/README.md

 ## How to: script F# in a node.js application

 This section is coming up.
 In the meantime please refer to [Dave Thomas blog post](http://7sharpnine.com/posts/i-node-something/).
+This has been validated on Windows only.

 ```javascript
 var edge = require('edge');